-In this tutorial, you will configure Consul service mesh to install a pre-configured instance of both Prometheus and Grafana suitable for development and evaluation purposes.
+In this tutorial, you will configure Consul service mesh to install a pre-configured instance of Prometheus suitable for development and evaluation purposes.

 - Envoy proxies

 - Consul gateways

 Note: This is a beta release, and requires you to run a beta version of Consul.
 This is not suitable for production environments.

 To try the features in this tutorial, you will need a Kubernetes cluster with Consul service mesh installed.
 In case you do not have one, and are interested in testing the use cases in this tutorial, you can follow the Understand Consul service mesh tutorial to deploy a local Kubernetes cluster.

 To install Consul service mesh on Kubernetes using the official Helm chart, you

 must ensure you have enabled Consul service mesh features by setting the

 true in the values file you supply to the Consul